Fridge Recycling and Disposal

 5. Magnetic Separation

-The shredded materials pass under a magnet which removes ferrous metal which is then reused in the manufacturing chain.
+The shredded materials pass under a magnet.
+This removes ferrous metal, which is then reused in the manufacturing chain.

 6. Eddy Current Separation/Air Separator

-The remaining materials are passed through an eddy current separator and air separator which segregates plastic from non-ferrous metals.
-With the materials separated they hold a higher value and can be reused easily.
+The remaining materials pass through an eddy current separator and air separator.
+This process segregates plastic from non-ferrous metals.
+The separated materials are then reused as recycled materials.

-Both Stage 2 and Stage 3 are completed within an inert Nitrogen Atmosphere, providing a safe processing environment.
+Both Stage 2 and Stage 3 happen an inert Nitrogen Atmosphere to reduce the risk of fire.

 Fridge Recycling FAQ

 Pure Planet Recycling only offers a fridge collection service for business customers.
-We advise that you speak to your local recycling facility, which you can find here.
-Alternatively, we could ask your local council if they offer a collection service.
+We recommend finding a local recycling facility, which you can find here.
+You can also ask your local council if they offer a collection service.

-The cost of recycling a fridge varies depending on the size, number, type and refrigeration gas contained within the unit.
+The cost of recycling a fridge varies depending on the size, number and type.
 Please get in touch with us for an accurate collection price.

 As fridges are hazardous waste, you must receive the correct paperwork for disposal.
-Anyone collecting end-of-life fridges should be a waste carrier and provide a Hazardous Waste Consignment Note.
-This details the type, volume and hazard components of the fridge.
+Anyone who collects end-of-life fridges must be a waste carrier and provide a Hazardous Waste Consignment Note.
+This details the type, volume and weight of the fridge.
 It should also show who is transporting the fridge and the disposal point.

 In most cases, your local scrap metal yard will not accept fridges for recycling.
-This is due to fridges requiring specialist treatment when being recycled.
-Unfortunately, they are not worth a value as scrap.
+Fridge plants need a license to recycle them.
+Unfortunately, fridges do not hold a scrap value.